jcornford/jcornford.github.io/_posts/2017-01-7-least squares for dummies.md

 $$ RSS(\beta)=  y^Ty - y^TX\beta -\beta^TX^Ty +\beta^TX^TX\beta  $$

-Notice that the two inner terms are scalars as they are the dot product of two vectors, and a scalar transposed is just the original scalar.
+Notice that the two inner terms are scalars, as they are the dot product of two vectors, and a scalar transposed is just the original scalar.
 Therefore, we can transpose either term:

 $$ RSS(\beta) = y^Ty - y^TX\beta - (\beta^TX^Ty)^T +\beta^TX^TX\beta  $$